Josh-T1/MathNote/README.md

 ran before changes take effect.
 See [templates](#templates)

 The command line interface has three main subcommands:
-1. `course`: command used for setting up the directory structure, getting course information, and other housekeeping tasks
+1. `course`: command used for setting up the directory structure, getting course information, and other "housekeeping" tasks
-2. `flashcard`: used to generate pdf flashcards, parsed from Tex files
+2. `flashcard`: used to generate pdf flashcards, parsed from LaTeX files
 3. `note`: used for creating, managing, and providing network analysis of short notes.

 ### Flashcard